 Living in the Ozarks my whole life, I’m used to the weather toying with my emotions.
 Temperatures here can yo-yo so quickly, it’ll make your head spin.
-For example, a few weeks ago, we went from 88 to 28, basically overnight.
-This spring, it seems nearly all of the country is getting a taste of what we Ozarkians have grown accustomed to: schizophrenic weather.
-One thing that never changes, though, is the welcome return of spring flowers.
+For example, it’s not unheard of for us to drop from 88 to 28, basically overnight.
+This year, it seems nearly all of the country is getting a taste of what we Ozarkians have grown accustomed to: schizophrenic weather.
+One thing that never changes, though, is the welcome return of all the flowers.
 We’re greeted by pinks and purples, reds and yellows popping on a canvas of every shade of green imaginable.
 Bright, cheerful color covers the landscape, and people themselves seem more bright and cheerful, in turn.
-So, this week, I wanted to bring you all a recipe that celebrates the sunny, fresh feel of Springtime in the Ozarks, even if the weather where you are can’t seem to make up its mind about what season it is.
+So, this week, I wanted to bring you all a recipe that celebrates the sunny, fresh feel of summertime in the Ozarks, even if the weather where you are can’t seem to make up its mind about what season it is.
 And, as beautiful as these lemon bars are, they taste even better!
 Rather than being somewhat dense and gelatinous, like typical lemon bars, they’re custardy and creamy with a crisp, brulee-like, top.
-Sunny and bright as a warm day, I promise these bars will bring a smile to your face as easily as a bouquet of spring blossoms.
+Sunny and bright as a warm day, I promise these bars will bring a smile to your face as easily as a bouquet of fresh blossoms.

 Here’s what you’ll need: